-OVERVIEW: The Summerlee Foundation is dedicated to a wide range of animal welfare causes, funding projects involving both wildlife and domesticated animals throughout the United States, Canada, the British Isles, and Mexico through its Animal Protection Program.
-It's particularly interested in dog and cat sterilization and vaccination programs, and preserving and rehabbing threatened wildlife.
+OVERVIEW: The Summerlee Foundation supports a range of animal welfare causes that includes both wildlife and domesticated animals across the United States, Canada, the British Isles, and Mexico.
+It is particularly interested in dog and cat sterilization and vaccination programs, and preserving and rehabbing threatened wildlife.